 The concentric grooves were turned on a lathe before the rest of the marble was polished.
 The rougher and grooved surface is more adhesive-friendly for the addition of a felt or rubber pad.
 The holes are for the bolts that connect the bronze to the marble base.

 Imagine my surprise when I found what appeared to be additional copies of this bronze in an archived auction sale in the UK!
 Although cast from the same mold as the three shown above, the UK examples exhibit several differences.
-Obviously, the bases are different but there are other points of departure as well, indicated by the arrows in this comparison:
+Obviously, the bases and the tail molds are different but there are other points of departure as well, indicated by the arrows in this comparison:

 At left is one of the USA versions, with a UK version on the right.
 Yellow arrow = no chaps ties on the UK version.
 Blue arrow = no trouser seams on the UK version.
 Purple arrow = no spurs on the UK version.
 Pink arrow = stirrup attached to the wrong place on the UK version.
 Orange arrow = horse’s nose improperly shaped/finished on the UK version.
 Green arrow = hoofs badly finished/attached on the UK version.
 I’m indebted to Antony Halls for his evaluation of the workmanship and quality differences between these two versions!
 In his expert opinion, the UK castings are clearly inferior to the ones found in the USA; in his words, the UK examples are “a terrible version, all around.
 Even the marble base is horrible.
 It was clearly cast from the same production moulds [as the ones found in the USA]…when blown up on the screen, the [UK] casting’s surface looked pitted, which can clearly be seen in the rear end below the tail.”